All Episodes

 And they can't understand why a guy who's in so-called public service isn't worth millions of dollars like the Clintons.

-That's how it was for Saddam Hussein, that's how it is for Vladimir Putin, that's how it is for the Clintons.
+That's how it is for the Clintons.

 Let's go to William in Sarasota, Florida.

-So uh so keep an eye out for her.
+So keep an eye out for her.

-That's that's right.
+That's right.

-Uh John Kerry doesn't even know what state to park his boat in.
+John Kerry doesn't even know what state to park his boat in.

 I do not.

-Uh I would like to I'd like to see a picture of Rubio's boat next to the John Kerry yacht for comparison.
+I'd like to see a picture of Rubio's boat next to the John Kerry yacht for comparison.

 Yeah, no, no, no.

-So that is but that's what people want.
+So that is, but that's what people want.

-The the New York Times seems to think that uh that Marco Rubio is simply too poor to be president, and that uh anyone i the beauty of America, it's that's why you got rid of George the Third and uh you you didn't go for this monarchical shtick, is that anyone can grow up to be president.
+And that anyone, the beauty of America, that's why you got rid of George III and you didn't go for this monarchical shtick, is that anyone can grow up to be president.

 That guy shouldn't be president.

-Thanks, uh thanks for your call, William.
+Thanks for your call, William.

-Uh he's absolutely right, William.
+He's absolutely right, William.

-He's got uh John Kerry parked, got a seven million dollar yacht, and to save five hundred thousand dollars in taxes.
+He's got John Kerry parked, got a $7 million yacht, and to save $500,000 in taxes.

 And that's what the New York Times is saying.

-They're basically saying, why can't he why can't this guy Rubio uh this like fresh faced boyish uh charmer uh that we're terrified of because uh the Hispanic thing neutralizes the female thing with Hillary and he looks so fresh faced and young and uh to be honest, uh we're gonna have to use the old Doris Day filter when we're uh shooting her in the primary debates.
+They're basically saying, why can't he, why can't this guy Rubio, this like fresh-faced, boyish charmer that we're terrified of because the Hispanic thing neutralizes the female thing with Hillary, and he looks so fresh-faced and young.

-And again, this actually gets to the heart of what has gone wrong with uh politics in this country.
+And again, this actually gets to the heart of what has gone wrong with politics in this country.

-Everyone th there's a clever piece by Eugene Robinson uh going on about yeah, waste another one of these pieces, you're wasting your time with the Clinton scandals.
+Everyone, there's a clever piece by Eugene Robinson going on about, another one of these pieces.

 What doesn't kill them makes them stronger.

-Uh that Eugene Robinson is like the New York Times.
+Eugene Robinson is like the New York Times.

-Don't do anything for them at all.
+Doesn't do anything for them at all.

-You give a million dollars to them, sixty thousand goes to the uh diarrhea afflicted Africans, nine hundred and forty thousand goes to uh ensuring that the Clintons can live as head of state uh even when they're not heads of state.
+$940,000 goes to ensuring that the Clintons can live as head of state even when they're not heads of state.

-Sidney Blumenthal makes a hundred and twenty thousand dollars from the Clinton charity.
+Sidney Blumenthal makes $120,000 from the Clinton charity.

 People would shower you with money and you'd have like a little sideline here.